 “Now He who supplies seed to the sower and bread for food will supply and multiply your seed for sowing and increase the harvest of your righteousness”-2 Cor:10

-We received more so that we could bless more and share these blessings to those who need it.
+We received more so that we could bless more and share these blessings with those who need them.

-God has given us more gifts not because we are serving Him but rather to equipped us in our service.
+God has given us more gifts not because we are serving Him but rather to equip us in our service.

 We cannot beat God in His generosity.

-We received so that we don’t have the alibi or any excuses that we cannot give.
+We received it so that we don’t have an alibi or any excuses that we cannot give.

-God’s generosity should be manifested by our generosity and let others experience this by our unselfish giving and sharing what we received.
+God’s generosity should be manifested by our generosity and let others experience this through our unselfish giving and sharing of what we received.

 Remember that he who sows sparingly will also reap sparingly and he who sows joyfully will also reap bountifully.